aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfsaveoptions/export_language_to_span_tag/_index.md

 ﻿---
+title: PdfSaveOptions.export_language_to_span_tag property
+linktitle: export_language_to_span_tag property
-title: export_language_to_span_tag property
+articleTitle: export_language_to_span_tag property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a value determining whether or not to create a Span tag in the document structure to export the text language."
+description: "PdfSaveOptions.export_language_to_span_tag property.
+Gets or sets a value determining whether or not to create a Span tag in the document structure to export the text language."
 type: docs
 weight: 150
 url: /python-net/aspose.words.saving/pdfsaveoptions/export_language_to_span_tag/